-Rumble: One of the most useful digital marketing strategies for high networth individuals is adapting the metrics of your PPC campaign to target people in a specific area, possibly local to your business, and layering in household income factors.
+Rumble: One of the most useful digital marketing strategies for targeting high-net-worth-individuals is adapting the metrics of your PPC campaign to target people in a specific area, possibly local to your business, and layering in household income factors.
 Google collects data based on users’ interactions online and the websites they visit to determine their income level, which is split into a tiered system.

-This means, for example, that if you own a luxury car dealership in Mayfair, you can run a PPC Campaign to target high-earning individuals, with an interest in cars, who live in the vicinity of your business, and of an age range which is likely to buy an expensive car.
+This means, for example, that if you own a luxury car dealership in Mayfair, you can run a PPC Campaign to target high-earning individuals, with an interest in cars, who live in the vicinity of your business, and are within an age range that is likely to buy an expensive car.
 You can also use demographic targeting to avoid showing your ads to people not likely to buy your products, meaning a higher ROI on your PPC ads.

 Of course, this strategy can be expanded to reach all the wealthiest cities and most tax-favourable countries in the world, depending on your audience.
-Luxury travel hubs – for example private airports, country clubs, exotic golf courses and five-star hotels – are worth targeting, as these are places with a very high concentration of HNWI.
-You can also set up advertising targeted at people attending high-end events, such as polo, the F1 or yacht shows, to reach HNWI with different interests.
-If you have a competitor or competitors who you need to shake, use Google Ads to appear at the top when people type in their brand names, although we would also err on the side of caution here.
+Luxury travel hubs – for example private airports, country clubs, exotic golf courses and five-star hotels – are targeting gold, as these are places with a very high concentration of HNWIs.
+You can also set up advertising targeted at people attending high-end events, such as polo, the F1 or yacht shows, to reach HNWIs with different interests.
+If you have a competitor or competitors who you need to shake, you can even use Google Ads to appear at the top when people type in their brand names, although we would also err on the side of caution here.

-To really focus in on your specific audience, you could also target people based on interest categories with high conversion rates on your site, refining by placement site, content topics, and display keywords (both content and interest-based).
+To really zero in on your specific audience, you could also target people based on interest categories with high conversion rates on your website, refining by placement site, content topics, and display keywords (both content and interest-based).
 This could mean targeting people interested in futures trading on luxury lifestyle sites or people into skiing holidays on news/finance sites.
 If your focus is bringing traffic in-store, try using location targeting that presents a display ad on a user’s phone when they pass your shop or yacht berth (if you are exhibiting at a yacht show), tempting them in.

 How to target HNWI using social media

 Rumble: Absolutely!
 A survey by Spectrem Group found that 70% of millionaires use at least one social networking platform, with 55% reporting to be on Facebook.
-This means there is a large portion of luxury brands’ target audience ready to be fed media and information which will influence their decision-making process when it comes to making purchases.
+This means there is a large portion of luxury brands’ target audience ready to be fed information, which will influence their decision-making process when it comes to making purchases.

 We shouldn’t underestimate the role social media can have for building brand awareness and communicating with HNWIs.
-In the financial services industry, the use of social media to communicate with customers has allowed multiple industries to ensure major improvements in growth over the last two decades.
+In the financial services industry, the use of social media to communicate with customers has allowed major improvements in efficiency over the last two decades.

 Which is the best social network for targeting HNWI and promoting luxury brands?

 Rumble: Different social networks obviously have different uses and so tend to attract different users.
-For example, plenty of HNWI are very engaged in LinkedIn because it is a tool designed for making business connections.
+For example, plenty of HNWIs are very engaged on LinkedIn because it is a tool designed for making business connections.